software-engineering-amsterdam/software-construction/2013-2014/README.md

 Another challenge is how to separate presentation aspects (e.g. box shapes, fonts, line styles etc.) from the semantic and structural aspect of a DSL.

-### Time table for the lab assignment

-There are two grading moments of the lab assignment (see above) which correspond to parts of the assignment:

-- Part 1 (Front end): the frontend covers all aspects visible to the users of the DSL: parsing, checking.

-- Part 2 (Back end): the back end includes are aspects related to running QL programs.
-In the Java variant this is the interpreter.

 ### What we look for when grading your code